nymtech/nym/documentation/dev-portal/src/events/hcpp23-serinko.md

 ## Preparation

-During this workshop we will introduce NymConnect and Socks5 client.
+During this workshop we will introduce [NymConnect](https://nymtech.net/developers/quickstart/nymconnect-gui.html) and [Socks5 client](https://nymtech.net/docs/clients/socks5-client.html).
 The difference between them is that the Socks5 client does everything Nymconnect does, but it has more optionality and it's run from a commandline.
 NymConnect is a one-button GUI application that wraps around the `nym-socks5-client` for proxying application traffic through the Mixnet.

-We will learn how to run over Nym Mixnet the following applications: Electrum Bitcoin wallet, Monero wallet (desktop and CLI), Matrix (Element app) and ircd chat.
+We will learn how to run through [Nym Mixnet](https://nymtech.net/docs/architecture/network-overview.html) the following applications: Electrum Bitcoin wallet, Monero wallet (desktop and CLI), Matrix (Element app) and ircd chat.
 For those who want to run ircd through the Mixnet, `nym-socks5-client` client is a must.
 For all other applications you can choose if you settle with our slick app NymConnect which does all the job in the background or you prefer Socks5 client.

 > Any syntax in `<>` brackets is a user's/version unique variable.
 Exchange with a corresponding name without the `<>` brackets.

 ## NymConnect Installation

-NymConnect application for everyone who does not want to install and run `nym-socks5-client`.
-NymConnect is plug-and-play, fast and easy to download and run.
+NymConnect application is for everyone who does not want to install and run `nym-socks5-client`.
+NymConnect is plug-and-play, fast and easy use.
 Electrum Bitcoin wallet, Monero wallet (desktop and CLI) and Matrix (Element app) connects through NymConnect automatically to the Mixnet.

 1. [Download](https://nymtech.net/download/nymconnect) NymConnect
 2. On Linux and Mac, make executable by opening terminal in the same directory and run: